 Testosterone helps regulate much more than your sex drive.
 It also contributes to your muscle development, metabolism, and energy levels.
-The board-certified urologists at Urology Associates of Mobile diagnose low testosterone and offer personalized treatments to restore your hormone balance and health.
+The board-certified urologists at Urology Associates diagnose low testosterone and offer personalized treatments to restore your hormone balance and health.

 Questions and Answers